eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 Once `dockerfiles` directory is a part of your custom Che assembly repo, you may set up CI jobs to regularly build and push nightly and tagged images.

 8. Optional.
 Custom Che configuration.
 If your assembly needs custom config (default configuration comes with the init image), you need to work with addons.
-See example for OpenShift plugin:  [https://github.com/codenvy/plugin-openshift/tree/master/dockerfiles/init/addon]
+See example for [OpenShift plugin]  (https://github.com/codenvy/plugin-openshift/tree/master/dockerfiles/init/addon)

 Just mimic structure and approach, remove unnecessary properties and add your custom ones.
-If your assembly does not use custom properties, you do not need a custom init image, and may use `eclipse/che-init:$TAG`.
+If your assembly does not use custom properties, you do not need a custom init image, and may use `eclipse/che-init:$TAG` in `dockerfiles/build.include`

 # Example